Self-care in Addiction Recovery

 Emotion-oriented coping styles like avoidance, self-blame, and suppression can increase the risk of addiction by encouraging emotional escape.
 Preventing addiction involves teaching self-management strategies such as mindfulness and healthy expression, while also strengthening family support through open communication and emotional validation.
 Community resources—like mental health services and peer networks—further support emotional resilience.
 Together, these strategies … Read more

-Transformative process in addiction
+Transformative Process in Addiction

 Substitution with another Addiction